INedelcu/PathTracingDemo/README.md

 # Path Tracing Demo

-This demo implements a Monte Carlo Path Tracing technique using hardware accelerated ray tracing support in Unity.
+This demo implements a unidirectional Monte Carlo Path Tracing technique using hardware accelerated ray tracing support in Unity.
 There is no rasterization based rendering in the demo and a render pipeline is not used (the Camera doesn't render any geometry).

 <img src="Images/CornellBox.png" width="1280">